-Phase 2a: consensus on strategy type
+Consensus on strategy type

-Consensus workshops were held with the research team to amalgamate and discuss findings of phase 1, gain expert opinions and draw upon evidence from existing literature.
-These lasted approximately one hour.
-Mindmapping sessions were held as part of these workshops with members of the design team to define the requirements of the DBCI.
-The APEASE criteria (Acceptability, Practicability, Effectiveness and costeffectiveness, Affordability, Safety/side-effects, Equity) were used when making decisions about which technology strategy would be most appropriate.
-Decisions were made based on consensus amongst the group.
+Consensus workshops were held with the research team to amalgamate and discuss findings of stage one, gain expert opinions, and draw upon evidence from existing literature, and lasted approximately one hour in duration.
+Mind mapping sessions were held as part of these workshops with members of the design team to define the requirements of the DBCI.
+The APEASE criteria (Acceptability, Practicability, Effectiveness and cost-effectiveness, Affordability, Safety/side-effects, Equity) was used when making decisions about which technology strategy would be most appropriate.
+51 Decisions were made based on consensus amongst the group.

-Phase 2a outcomes.
-In our previous work, digital reminders/prompts and self-monitoring of SB were identified as possible intervention strategies.
-The research team considered available technologies that could be used to facilitate these strategies in the workplace.
+Phase 2 (a) outcomes: In our previous work, digital reminders/prompts and self-monitoring of SB were identified as possible intervention strategies.^{24, 30} The research team considered available technologies that could be used to facilitate these strategies in the workplace.

+Digital reminders/prompts

+Websites and computer-based prompts were not selected as they are not portable.
+Portability was deemed to be an important factor as a portable platform allowed users to interact with the intervention when they were away from their desk e.g. off site or in a meeting.

+Self-monitoring of SB

-- Digital reminders/prompts.
-Websites and computerbased prompts were not selected, as they are not portable.
-Portability was deemed to be an important factor, as a portable platform allowed users to interact with the intervention when they were away from their desk (e.g. off site or in a meeting). - Self-monitoring of SB.
-The most promising SB interventions tend to target reducing SB instead of increasing physical activity.
-As wearable or mobile app-based activity trackers (e.g. Fitbit, Apple Health App) use an accelerometer to measure movement (i.e. PA and/or step counts), they do not accurately capture non-movement (i.e. SB and/or posture) because they use low step counts per minute as a proxy for SB.
-A recent scoping review of devices for self-monitoring sedentary time highlighted that there were only a small number of devices capable of providing SB feedback, none of which were originally designed to measure SB.
-While inclinometers that can measure SB and posture are available (e.g. ActivPALTM), these are designed for research purposes, lack a user-friendly interface and are not appropriate for everyday consumer use.
+The most promising SB interventions tend to target reducing SB instead of increasing physical activity. ^{32, 33} As wearable or mobile app based activity trackers (e.g. Fitbit, Apple Health App) use an accelerometer to measure movement (i.e. PA and/or step counts), they do not accurately capture non-movement (i.e. SB and/or posture) because they use low step counts per minute as a proxy for SB.
+55 A recent scoping review of devices for self-monitoring sedentary time highlighted that there were only a small number of devices capable of providing SB feedback, none of which were originally designed to measure SB.
+56 While inclinometers that can measure SB and posture are available (e.g. ActivPALTM), these are designed for research purposes, lack a user-friendly interface, and are not appropriate for everyday consumer use.

-The research team concluded that a smartphone app that allows individuals to monitor their SB by selfreport would overcome the device-based measurement issues mentioned above.
+The research team concluded that a smartphone app that allows individuals to monitor their SB by self-report would overcome the device-based measurement issues mentioned above.
 Mobile phones are ubiquitous, portable, small and light.
-In addition, mobile apps to reduce SB were deemed potentially acceptable in our previous qualitative work.
-The research team also had expertise in app development.
-Therefore, a smartphone app was the chosen technology strategy.
+57 In addition, mobile apps to reduce SB were deemed potentially acceptable in our previous qualitative work.
+30 The research team also had expertise in app development; therefore a smartphone app was the chosen technology strategy.